rajeshsharmadl/learn-electron/README.md

 This tutorial contains many chapters available as branches in this repository.
 Each branch contains material related to a particular subject.
 Go through each chapter to get thorough understanding.

+### Following is the list of chapters and topics being covered in that chapter:
 - Chapter 01: Introduction
 - Chapter 02: Why to use electron?
 - Chapter 03: How electron works